All Episodes

 What the hell does that mean?

-Remember, these these are the people that believed it was how young children were raised to determine whether they ended up masculine or feminine.
+Remember, these are the people that believed it was how young children were raised to determine whether they ended up masculine or feminine.

-So it's people like this, and he gave little Johnny Pink rooms, Barbie dolls and all that, and gave little Sally G.I.
-Joe and all the military stuff to see what would happen, and guess what?
+And he gave little Johnny pink rooms, Barbie dolls and all that, and gave little Sally G.I.
+Joe and all the military stuff to see what would happen.

-Little Johnny turned out to be a Hellion on wheels little boy, despite the fact they put him in a pink bedroom with a bunch of Barbie dolls.
+Little Johnny turned out to be a Hellion on Wheels little boy, despite the fact they put him in a pink bedroom with a bunch of Barbie dolls.

 And these are the smartest people among us.

-These are the elites, these are the ruling class.
+These are the ruling class.

-Obama contacted Samantha Power after reading her book on genocide.
+In 2005, Obama contacted Samantha Power after reading her book on genocide.

 There followed a long conversation after which Power left Harvard to work for Obama, quickly emerging as his senior foreign policy advisor.

-Well, it seems reasonable to conclude from his long term relationship with Samantha Power that Obama shares her interest in making humanitarian military interventions more common.
+Well, it seems reasonable to conclude from his long-term relationship with Samantha Power that Obama shares her interest in making humanitarian military interventions more common.

-Think meals on wheels.
+Think Meals on Wheels.

 Yet the president has said very little about this, and the obvious policy implications of his ties with power are rarely drawn.